 Edward W. Clark, Jr. was appointed to the Labor Relations Board in December 2012 replacing Louis Lacroix.
 Mr. Clark has had considerable experience in the labor relations arena both as an advocate and as a mediator.
 He worked for and held elected positions in trade unions in both North America and in Europe for thirty five years.
 He worked more than two decades with the Union of Needletrades, Industrial and Textile Employees (UNITE) culminating with six years as the Executive Vice President.
 In this role, he had overall responsibility along with the President for the management of 250,000 members in the United States and Canada.
 He has also worked as a mediator and arbitrator in the public sector for the Massachusetts Board of Conciliation and Arbitration, and as Assistant Commissioner of Labor and Industries for Massachusetts.
 He served under two Governors in Massachusetts on the Board of Trustees of the Massachusetts College of Art.
 As chair of the Board he developed excellent working relations with the unions that represented most of the employees of the college.
 Mr. Clark attended Southern Illinois University where he studied Economics and is a graduate of Ruskin College (the Labor College) at Oxford University in England.

-Gary Karnedy was appointed to the Labor Relations Board in August 2009.
+Gary Karnedy was appointed to the Labor Relations Board in August, 2009 and has continued to serve on the Board to the present.
+He was appointed by Governor Shumlin to succeed Richard Park as Board Chairperson for a two-year term that will end in September 2016.
 A graduate of the University of Vermont and Boston College Law School, Mr. Karnedy is an attorney, director, and senior vice president of Primmer, Piper, Eggleston & Cramer, PC with a practice concentrated on the areas of commercial and administrative litigation.
 He defends a variety of corporate clients in court, alternative dispute proceedings, as well as regulatory proceedings before agencies of the State of Vermont.
 He also advises clients on employment matters.
 Gary is a fourth generation Vermonter, growing up in Barre, Vermont and returned to Vermont in 1995 after serving as Associate Counsel, U.S. House of Representatives Subcommittee on Select Education and Civil Rights in 1994.
 He resides in South Burlington, Vermont with his wife and three children.

 James Kiehle was appointed to the Labor Relations Board in September 2007 to fill out the rest of Joan Wilson’s term.
 He was reappointed to a full six-year term by Governor Douglas in July 2008.
 A graduate of Wesleyan University and Antioch Graduate School, Mr. Kiehle is a retired educator with over forty years experience.
 He taught 2nd, 3rd, and 4th grades during his 2-year Peace Corps service in Wozi, Liberia and 7th grade social studies for a year in Washington, DC while completing his M.A.T. degree.
 In 1968 he began teaching social studies at Brattleboro Union High School, retiring in 2006 after serving as department chair for the last six years.
 While teaching, Mr. Kiehle was an active member of the National Education Association, Vermont-NEA, and the Windham Southeast Education Association.
 He was President of Vermont NEA in 1977-78, and served as local president for many years.
 He is also a member of the National Council of Social Studies and the Vermont Alliance for the Social Studies, serving as treasurer of VASS.
 Mr. Kiehle continues to work part-time at BUHS as the Community Service Coordinator, and at Brattleboro Country Club as a turf mowing specialist.

-Richard Park replaced Edward Zuccaro as Board Chairperson in July 2010.
-He was appointed to the Labor Relations Board in October, 1995, and has continued to serve on the Board to the present.
-He is in his third term on the Board, having been reappointed by Governor Douglas in August 2007.
-This is his second term as Board Chairperson having served from the fall of 2002 to the fall of 2004.
+Richard Park was appointed to the Labor Relations Board in October, 1995, and has continued to serve on the Board to the present.
+He is in his fourth term on the Board, having been reappointed by Governor Douglas in June 2014.
+He served as Board Chairperson from the fall of 2002 to the fall of 2004 and then served two successive two year terms that ended in September of 2014.
 Mr. Park’s earlier career was in the field of education as a teacher and program administrator for children with special needs.
 He served as Acting Superintendent, Assistant Superintendent and Director of Personnel for the Burlington School System.
 He served as an officer and negotiator for the Burlington Administrators Association.
 At the time of his appointment to the Labor Relations Board, he had been Human Resources Vice President at Banknorth Group in Burlington for the previous nine years.
 Prior to that, he was Director of Personnel for McAuliffe Office Products in Burlington.
 Following his appointment to the Board, he continued to serve in executive human resources positions at Green Mountain Power, Green Mountain Energy, and Distributed Energy Systems.
 He was the Director of Risk Management Services for the Vermont League of Cities & Towns until he retired in 2010.
 Mr. Park earned a Master’s Degree in Education Administration in 1974 and a C.A.S. in Human & Organizational Development in 1977 from the University of Vermont.
 His undergraduate degree is from Middlebury College.

 Alan Willard of Woodstock was appointed to the Board by Governor Shumlin in June 2011.
 He received a B.S. in Social Sciences in 1968, and a M.A. in Counseling and Guidance in 1981, from Castleton State College.
 Mr. Willard was employed by the State of Vermont Agency of Human Services for 41 years, from 1968 to 2009.
 He was a Social Worker in Brattleboro from 1968 to 1970 with the Aged, Blind and Disabled Program.
 He served as a Social Worker from 1970 to 1974 in Springfield with the Department of Social Welfare.
 Mr. Willard held various positions with the Division of Vocational Rehabilitation from 1975 to 2009 – i.e., Vocational Rehabilitation Counselor for approximately 10 years, Casework Supervisor for approximately 10 years, and Regional Manager from 1995 until his retirement in 2009.
 He served on the Reasonable Accommodation Committee of the State Department of Human Resources from its inception until his retirement from state service 8 years later.
 He has engaged in a variety of community volunteer activities since the 1970’s: Board of Directors, Treasurer and President of Windsor and Windham Counties Consumer Child Care; Windsor County Court Diversion Board of Directors; Town of Chester Planning Commission, including 4 years as Chairperson; Town of Woodstock Planning Commission; and Town of Woodstock Conservation Commission.